The environment must be rich in motives which lend interest to activity and invite the child to conduct his own experiences.

 - Experience of personal history via birthday celebrations

-- Naming and distinguishing shapes and placement of continents, countries, states, and oceans
+- Naming and distinguishing shapes and placement of continents, countries, states, and oceans using puzzles

 - Making maps and books

 - Study of land and water forms (such as lakes, islands, peninsulas, gulfs, straits and isthmuses) through concrete materials

 - Connections with other cultures around the world are made through pictures, materials, objects, arts, food, and plants